iceland2k14/quick/README.md

 # One to six
 This script can use endomorphism and Symmetry used in secp256k1 curve of ECDSA.
+Given 1 Pubkey (Compressed or Uncompressed), Print all 6 Uncompressed Pubkey.
-Given 1 Pubkey, Print all 6 Pubkey.
+Given 1 Pubkey (Compressed or Uncompressed), Print all 6 Compressed Pubkey.
 Given 1 Privatekey, Print all 6 Privatekey.
+Given 1 Privatekey, Print all 6 Uncompressed Pubkey.
+Given 1 Privatekey, Print all 6 Compressed Pubkey.
 Given 1 Privatekey, Print all 24 BTC Address.

 ```